mchianale/quiz_game_chianale_cdof5/README.md

 ## Quiz Game
 Hi, this is a simple Python quiz game.
 - You have to answer to 10 questions per session.
-- For each question, you ahve to chose just one answer from multiple options.
+- For each question, you have to chose just one answer from multiple options.
-- There are actually questions.
+- There are actually \br{10} questions.

 ## Running the Quiz Game Script